sspry007/watertunes/README.md

 * Uses HealthKit for Water and Weight HIPAA secure and sharable storage
 * Stores Water/Pound goal in NSUserDefaults
 * Uses a drink modal to allow for easy standard water container sizes
+* Used static UITableViewControllers to create a reasonably fluid interface in a short amount of time

 ## Screen Shots
 Track           |  Visualize